B. Summary of significant accounting policies

 Subsequent expenditure is capitalised only when it increases the future economic benefits from the specific asset to which it relates.

-iv.
+iii.
 Amortisation

 The useful lives are reviewed by the management at each financial year-end and revised, if appropriate.
 In case of a revision, the unamortized depreciable amount is charged over the revised remaining useful life.

-Amortisation for the year is recognised in the statement of profit and loss.
+Amortisation for the year is recognised in the Statement of Profit and Loss.

-v.
+iv.
 De-recognition

 An intangible asset is de-recognised on disposal or when no future economic benefits are expected from its use and disposal.
-Losses arising from retirement and gains or losses arising from disposal of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit and loss.
+Losses arising from retirement and gains or losses arising from disposal of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit and Loss.

-vi.
-Impairment of Intangible assets
+v.
+Impairment of intangible assets

-I ntangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
+Intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Management periodically assesses using, external and internal sources, whether there is an indication that an asset may be impaired.
+Management periodically assesses using,

 An impairment loss is recognised if the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is higher of the asset's net selling price or value in use, which means the present value of future cash flows expected to arise from the continuing use of the asset and its eventual disposal.
 The impairment loss is recognized as an expense in the Statement of Profit and Loss, unless the asset is carried at revalued amount, in which case any impairment loss of the revalued asset is treated as a revaluation decrease to the extent a revaluation reserve is available for that asset.